Mucoepidermoid carcinoma of salivary glands

 - high grade (poorly circumscribed) usually requires complete parotidectomy, often with sacrifice of the facial nerve, neck dissection (as nodal metastases are common) and adjuvant radiotherapy

-Prognosis is also very dependent on grade, with low grade tumours having a 90 - 98% survival and a low local recurrence rate, compared to 30 - 54% surviving, and a very high local recurrence rate for high grade tumours 1,5.
+Prognosis is also very dependent on grade, with low-grade tumors having a 90-98% survival and a low local recurrence rate, compared to 30-54% surviving, and a very high local recurrence rate for high-grade tumors 1,5.

-Additionally this tumour has a predilection for perineural spread, and careful and long term follow-up is therefore required.
+Additionally, this tumor has a predilection for perineural spread, and careful and long term follow-up is therefore required.

 The differential is therefore different according to appearance.